 - enabling a real-time financial reporting system to monitor cash flow

-- building resilient supply chains by optimising payment terms
+- building resilient supply chains by optimizing payment terms

 - balancing cost-saving and growth initiatives

 With increasing economic uncertainty, AP departments must bear in mind the opportunity the crisis presents to digitally transform current workflows and achieve operational excellence.
 A digitally organized Accounts Payable process can boost productivity, streamline processes, and free up time for employees to spend on more fulfilling, higher-value activities.

 Navigating a recession with automated AP